YilmaAdem/Data-science-capstone-works/README.md

 Backoff model is used for the creation this app using the ANLP package which the package in-turn depends on the Katz's back-ff model.
 Basically,the model get the probability of every (n-1) terms, order them and show the first few words as prediction.
 If no words were shown, a (n-1)-gram model will be used until uni-gram model, which will show the most common words in the corpus.

-Products completed as part of capstone
+Products completed as part of capstone:
  - Milestone reports  with stop words and stemming :http://www.rpubs.com/Yadem/323632
- - With stepwords and skiping stemming the sample dataset: http://www.rpubs.com/Yadem/336089
+ - With stop words and without stemming the sample dataset: http://www.rpubs.com/Yadem/336089
  - Shiny app for next work predictor: https://yilmaadem.shinyapps.io/nextwordpredictor/